asmuth/clip/manual/quickstart.md

 Getting Started
 ===============

-Welcome to fviz!
+Welcome to clip!
 This page will guide you through creating a simple first plot and then give you pointers to more in-depth documentation.
-If you don't have fviz installed on your machine yet, please take a look at the [Installation](/documentation/installation) page first.
+If you don't have clip installed on your machine yet, please take a look at the [Installation](/documentation/installation) page first.

-fviz is a data plotting program; it reads an input text file containing a description of the plot and outputs an image, either in a vector graphics format such as SVG, or as a bitmap.
+clip is a data plotting program; it reads an input text file containing a description of the plot and outputs an image, either in a vector graphics format such as SVG, or as a bitmap.

-A fviz input file consists of a tree of 'element' specifications which describe graphical elements such as charts, lines or text boxes.
+A clip input file consists of a tree of 'element' specifications which describe graphical elements such as charts, lines or text boxes.
 Each element can have a number of properties that control its contents and appearance.